samira-nasser/HRSystem/README.md

  # Installation
     ## Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will only need Node.js and a node global package, npm, installed in your environement.

 npm install